borisdivjak/sharp-ia/social-inclusion.md

 {% capture content %}
 SHARP plays an integral part in building and sustaining communities, networks and supports for people in Lambeth who experience psychosis.
-The people the team works with experience severe and enduring illness that impacts their lives on a daily basis.
-SHARP support people in their recovery and build strengthen the core economy through increasing people’s resilience and independence.
+SHARP works with people who experience severe and enduring mental illness that impacts their lives on a daily basis.
+SHARP supports people in their recovery and strengthens the core economy through enabling people to increase their resilience, independence and hope for the future.
 By providing opportunities to learn and take calculated risks we help build and strengthen people’s support to access their local community.
 {% endcapture %}

 {% include section-lead-text.html %}